Skip to content

 Getting started

-felix86 is an emulator, and emulators have endless amount of work to be done.
+felix86 is an emulator, and emulators have endless amounts of work to be done.

 If you’ve never used felix86 before, I recommend starting by testing it out.
 Use the installation script or check out the building instructions and try to run a simple program such as glxgears.